parampreet-bedi/hana-shine-xsa/SHINE-XSA.md

    Please Note, In HANAExpress VM install has default instance as 90, Binary install is a user-defined number.
    This will install SHINE without FLP.
 Please follow the steps in the below section to deploy SHINE with FLP.

 - 	After all these services are created, build user-db module and then core-db module until successfully built.
 In case of error, bump up a particular library or search for other solution.
-Then run all the modules one by one in order like core-node, core-xsjs, user-xsjs and then web.
+Then run all the modules one by one in order like core-node, core-xsjs, user-xsjs & web.

-- On running Web module, Choose the ‘launchpad/index.html’ if prompted.
+- On running the Web module as Web Application, choose the ‘launchpad/index.html’ if prompted.

 ## Deploy SHINE for XSA application with FLP  ##

 After doing the above steps,

-- Uncomment the site-web and site-content module code in mta.yaml
 - Right click on the shine project folder and select Build.
-- After successful build of the project, there will be a folder called mta_archives created in the workspace.
+- After successful build of the project, there will be a folder called **mta_archives** created in the workspace.
-- Expand the folder and right click on the file com.sap.refapps.shine_1.x.x.mtar present inside and select Export.
+- Expand the folder and right click on the file **com.sap.refapps.shine_1.x.x.mtar** present inside and select Export.
-- Once exported, transfer the mtar file to XSA system, (tool like Filezilla might help) then login to the XSA system via CLI.
+- Once exported, transfer the mtar file to XSA system (a tool like Filezilla might help), then login to the XSA system via CLI.

-- Choose some other space via `xs t -s <space-name>`
+- Choose some other space via `xs t -s <space-name>`.

 - Create the UAA service similar to the Web IDE approach mentioned above: